iqr-lab/docs/README.md

-# IQR Lab Docs
+# IQR Lab

-This is a test of the docs home page.
+This is a test of the home page.